 - For additional information about missing middle housing concepts please see www.missingmiddlehousing.com created by Opticos Design.

-- See materials from the 2016 Leckey Forum on Missing Middle Housing, featuring Daniel Parolek of Opticos Design.
+- See materials from the 2016 Leckey Forum on Missing Middle Housing, featuring Daniel Parolek of Opticos Design and panels on policy/regulatory and financial considerations.

 - Missing Middle Design Galleries allow community members to visualize the potential of missing middle housing.